IBM-Cloud/docs/monitor_log/monitoring/grafana/monitoring_grafana.md

 Complete the following steps to create a Grafana dashboard:

 1. Launch Grafana from a web browser.
-For more information, see [Getting to the Grafana dashboard from a web browser](monitoring_analyzing_metrics_grafana.html#launch_grafana_from_browser).
+For more information, see [Navigating to the Grafana dashboard from a web browser](monitoring_analyzing_metrics_grafana.html#launch_grafana_from_browser).

 2. Save the default dashboard.